YujiSODE/statistics-distributions-js_Ymdf/README.md

 This is a direct port of the Perl module Statistics::Distributions.

 ###Acknowledgments
-The all modification was thanks to who reported and suggested bugs and modifications at [Issues in statistics-distributions-js.](https://code.google.com/archive/p/statistics-distributions-js/issues) and Dr. Gordon O. E.
+The all modification was thanks to who reported and suggested bugs and modifications at [Issues in statistics-distributions-js.](https://code.google.com/archive/p/statistics-distributions-js/issues) and Dr. Gordon.